DamianB-BitFlipper/algo-diploma/README.md

 #### DApp Inspection

 The `inspect` and `inspect-global` functions allow a third party to view the state variables of this DApp.
-These functions are most useful to determine the integrity and validity of some student's diploma for example.
+These functions are most useful to determine the integrity and validity of a student's diploma for example.

 ##### Inspect

 Any 3rd party with access to the Algorand blockchain can inspect an account's local storage to view their diploma.
 The `account` to inspect is passed in as an argument to the DApp Interface Program.
-The local `Bytes` storage variables are base 64 encoded, so inspection decodes the value to be human readable.
+The local `Bytes` storage variables are base 64 encoded, so inspection decodes the value to be human-readable.
 A `read_local_state` helper function adopted from an example Algorand SDK app serves this function.

 ```python
 common.read_local_state(algod_client, pub_keys[account], app_id)